MisterTarock/Ultracar/README.md

 ### The utils and the generator : utils.py
 The generator mentioned above is simply a function that works in the following steps:

-* Get the datasets splitted from the train_test_split mentioned above
+* Get the datasets split from the train_test_split mentioned above
 * Chose one image from the set and its corresponding steering angle
-* In order to improve the dataset, some randomly chosed images will be transformed (changing brightness, flipping it,...)
+* In order to improve the dataset, some randomly chose images will be transformed (changing brightness, flipping it,...)
 * Apply a pre-processing :

     * remove the trunk and the sky from the image
     * Blur the street details a bit